River Idle: Hydrology

 The River Idle is a significant tributary of the River Trent.
-The Rivers Maun, Meden and Poulter meet near Eaton, south of Retford to form the River Idle and are joined downstream by the River Ryton.
+The Rivers Maun, Meden and Poulter meet near Eaton, south of Retford to form the River Idle and are joined just above Bawtry by the River Ryton.
 The River Idle turns eastwards at Bawtry to its confluence with the River Trent at the village of West Stockwith.

 The catchment area for the River Idle covers some 280 sqmi, which has an average annual rainfall of 24.3 in (based on figures from 1961 to 1990).
 About a third of this finds its way into the rivers.

 There are sources of groundwater (aquifers) across the Idle catchment area, which is dominated by Lower Magnesian Limestone, Sherwood Sandstone and Mercia Mudstone.
 To the west of the catchment area the underlying geology is Lower Magnesian Limestone which contains quantities of the mineral Dolomite, and is rich in Magnesium.
 To the east there is the Triassic Sherwood Sandstone aquifer, which is the major geological component of the area.
 Continuing eastwards, both are these are covered by a layer of Mercia mudstone.
 Where these aquifers reach the surface, they often supply water to the river system, but can also take water from it.

 Public water supply in the Idle catchment area is primarily sourced from the principal aquifer of the Sherwood Sandstone with multiple borehole sites.
 However, the catchment also receives imported water from Derbyshire.
 Three water companies cover the catchment area: Severn Trent Water, Anglian Water and Yorkshire Water.

 This is affected by the extraction of groundwater, particularly for public water supply, and by fracturing of the aquifers as a result of subsidence caused by deep coal mining.